 Manufacturers use different types of sheet metal in various fabrication processes.
 The fabrication methods will vary depending on the type of metal and the product or component being produced.

 - Copper: This metal is preferred for its electrical and heat conductivity.
-It’s soft and malleable, allowing fabricators to produce different parts and components quickly.
+It’s soft and malleable, allowing fabricators to quickly produce different parts and components.

-- Aluminum: Aluminum is a strong metal and is lightweight, making it a versatile material to work with during production.
+- Aluminum: Aluminum is a strong and lightweight metal, making it a versatile material to work with during production.

 - Bronze: This metal is known for its low melting point and high ductile properties.